davitb/arag/README.md

 6) Keys Commands and some Server and Connections commands
 <br>

-What is doesn't support yet:
+What is NOT supported currently:
 <br>

 1) Some commands (DUMP, RESTORE, SCAN*, MIGRATE, monitoring and configuration related commands)